ubccpsc/310/docs/26w1/materials/index.md

 **[Unit 4 — Software process](unit-04/)** · weeks 12–13 · four lectures

-CI and integration · how teams coordinate · process metrics · GenAI and where the cost moves.
+Continuous integration · how teams coordinate · process metrics · GenAI and where the cost moves.

 Everything before this you could have done alone.
 Once several people change one codebase, the expensive thing is the interference between changes — which shows up in no single diff.